-7.2 Coverage Analysis
+6.2 Coverage Analysis

-In our first experiment, we evaluate the effectiveness of the proposed guided codeexecution strategy.
+In our first experiment, we evaluate the effectiveness of the proposed guided code-execution strategy.
 To this end, we investigate the code coverage of malware samples in our 12 week dataset.
 We apply GORDON to the malware and inspect the output of the interpreter.
 Due to obfuscation techniques employed by malware, the amount of statically contained code of a Flash file often is not a reliable measure in this setting.
-Hence, we compare the number of observed instructions by GORDON with respect to a regular execution of the samples.
-Additionally we perform the same experiment for an implementation of FLASHDETECT [58].
+Hence, we compare the number of executed instructions with respect to a regular execution of the samples.
+With the path-exploration strategy employed by GORDON, we manage to oberserve over 50% more ActionScript code than during a naive execution, and unveil crucial information not provided otherwise.
+We mainly credit this leap in coverage to the recursive analysis of dynamically loaded code and code assembled at runtime.